W4RH4WK/cpp-init/opinions.md

 ## Member function vs. regular function

-Often you have the choice of implementing something as a member function or a regular function.
+Often you have the choice of writing a function as a member function or a regular (free-standing) function.
-My rule of thumb is to create a member function whenever the functionality is related **primarily** to **one instance** of the type (e.g. `Vector2::length`)
+My rule of thumb is to create a member function whenever it is related **primarily** to **one instance** of the type (e.g. `Vector2::length`)
 If the implementation primarily deals with 2 (or more) instances of the same type, I prefer a regular function (e.g. `lerp` for `Vector2`).

 Sometimes I opt for a static member function instead of a regular function when having the typename as prefix for the function call increases readability.